CoronaTeam/CoronaGame/README.md

 # Virus Tracker
 Software Development Project 2020

-> CoronaGame was the initial name for a virus spreading game, supposed to help creating a model for virus spreading.
-Given the rapid evolution of the current coronavirus situation, we chose to adapt and created Virus Tracker.
 > The main goal is to help control the spread by having more insight on it.
 > It is made for everyone to use.
 > The contamination analysis is mainly based on distance estimation between different users, and meeting occurrences with (potentially) infected users.